 Dental assistants perform many tasks, ranging from providing patient care and taking x-rays to recordkeeping and scheduling appointments.
 Their duties vary by state and with each dental office.

 Dental assistants typically do the following:

-Ensure that patients feel comfortable
+Ensure that patients are comfortable in the dental chair

 Prepare patients and the work area for treatments and procedures

 Dry patients’ mouths using suction hoses and other equipment